Horsemeat scandal prompts plan for EU fraud crackdown

-BRUSSELS, May 6 (Reuters) - The European Commission proposed more unannounced inspections of food companies and tougher fines for labelling fraud on Monday, after the discovery earlier this year that millions of Europeans ate horsemeat labelled as beef.
+BRUSSELS (Reuters) - The European Commission proposed more unannounced inspections of food companies and tougher fines for labeling fraud on Monday, after the discovery earlier this year that millions of Europeans ate horsemeat labeled as beef.

 If approved by EU governments and lawmakers, the new rules would force member states to impose fines equal to the financial gains from proven cases of food fraud, officials said.

-Unidentified criminal gangs blamed for Europe’s horsemeat scandal are believed to have made huge profits by substituting millions of tonnes of cheap horsemeat for more expensive beef in products including meatballs and lasagne.
+Unidentified criminal gangs blamed for Europe’s horsemeat scandal are believed to have made huge profits by substituting millions of tons of cheap horsemeat for more expensive beef in products including meatballs and lasagne.

 EU governments have in the past been reluctant to agree to minimum financial sanctions mandated by Brussels, but the Commission believes the desire to reassure consumers in the wake of the horsemeat scandal could swing the debate.